Just skip North Island and go to South Island.

 Once you board the ferry at Wellington and cross the strait into the sounds in the northern area of New Zealand’s South Island, it all makes sense.
 Oh, that’s why skip North Island… It’s New Zealand Level 2.

-So, you’re backpacking the South Island of New Zealand?
+So, you’re backpacking New Zealand?
 Well, I hope you have time because that’s something that you’re going to want a lot of in order to see all of South Island’s breathtaking attractions.
 Of course, time is a difficult commodity to balance in New Zealand given the high cost of everything.

 So let’s try and negotiate with that New Zealand backpacking cost, hey?
 Try and get it to reign in its nastiness with an appropriate New Zealand South Island itinerary: a budget-friendly travel guide!
 One that doesn’t leave any of New Zealand’s hidden gems hidden beneath the muck.

 Oh, who am I kidding?
 It’s New Zealand, there is no muck.

 Table of Contents

 - Best Time to Visit the South Island of New Zealand

 - Where to Stay in the South Island of New Zealand